DeluxeRice/DeluxeRice/README.md

-# Bryce Nishimaki
+## Hello there! 👋

-**Hello and welcome!
-I'm Bryce, an aspiring programmer and currently a second year CS student at UCI.
+**I'm Bryce, an aspiring programmer and currently a second year CS student at UCI.
 Although many shy away from the technical mess that is coding, I love the problem solving aspect that comes with designing and creating a program.
 From concept to inception, figuring out how everything should work, and then making everything work, in a project is like solving a complex puzzle.
 Although I don't have much in terms of a portfolio at the moment, that will soon change!**

 #### Known Languages: